endymion1818/deliciousreverie/content/post/borges-and-i.md

 ## Borges the Translator

 Borges was a translator into Argentinian of popular Western works.
-I getthe sense that this work must not have challenged him very much, since he didn't exactly stick to the material he had been given.
+I get the sense that this work must not have challenged him very much, since he didn't exactly stick to the material he had been given.
 I am told that he sometimes introduces new text, plot lines and even entirely new characters.

 I know what you're thinking, "that is a betrayal of what it means to _translate_" ... and perhaps you would be right.